-The wood frog (Lithobates sylvaticus) is a glacial relict species in Wyoming, found only within the Medicine Bow National Forest and the Bighorn Mountains.
+The wood frog (Lithobates sylvaticus) is a glacial relict species in Wyoming, found only within the Snowy and Bighorn Mountains.
 The Wyoming Game & Fish Department has listed the wood frog as a Species of Greatest Conservation Need, with a Native Species Status Rank of 2 in the 2017 State Wildlife Action Plan.
 The ranking reflects a general lack of information about the habitat needs of wood frogs, coupled with the potential genetic isolation.
 Another critical gap in knowledge for this population is the prevalence and influence of the chytrid fungus which has contributed to global amphibian declines.

-We will radio-track wood frogs in the Bighorn Mountains from breeding sites to hibernacula during the summers of 2020 and 2021 to quantify habitat preferences at multiple scales and across multiple life stages (breeding, summer foraging, and over-wintering).
-Tracked individuals will also be swabbed several times during each summer to determine their chytrid status and how chytrid influences habitat use.
-Macro and micro-habitat characteristics will be measured at each frog’s relocation site and at random locations.
+We conducted radio telemetry of adult wood frogs in the Snowy Mountains from breeding sites to hibernacula in 2020 and 2021 to quantify habitat selection at two spatial (pond and microsite) scales, and across the breeding, summer foraging, and over-wintering stages.
+Tracked individuals were swabbed several times during each summer to determine their disease status of chytridiomycosis and to investigate how disease influences habitat selection.
+Macro and micro-habitat characteristics were measured at each frog’s relocation site and at random locations.

-We will also address the question of whether benthic macroinvertebrate communities can serve as a suitable proxy for the quality of breeding habitat of amphibians and presence of wood frogs.
-Aquatic macroinvertebrates will be sampled across a range of potential and known amphibian breeding ponds and compared to observed numbers of breeding amphibians.
+We are also addressing the question of whether benthic macroinvertebrate communities can serve as a suitable proxy for the quality of breeding ponds of wood frogs.
+Aquatic macroinvertebrates were sampled across breeding and non-breeding ponds.
+Water chemistry and physical characteristics were also measured at each pond.
+We will identify the top invertebrate, physical, and chemical parameters for predicting wood frog breeding, and then compare the top parameters to each other to determine which one(s) is the best.
 Our study will provide valuable information about the habitat needs of, and disease threats to, wood frogs in Wyoming, and the efficacy of a novel approach to identifying suitable breeding habitat for amphibian species of concern.

 Wyoming Cooperative Fish & Wildlife Research Unit